austinmatthewsanchez/DH150-AUSTINSANCHEZ/assignment07/README.md

 ### Impression Test and Cognitive Walkthrough
 >After conducting my impression test, I had many similar responses to the ones from my peers in class.
 At first glance, the large headlines make it clear that the app is for news.
 When asked to give one word that comes to mind after looking at the interfaces, my participant said "professional."
 This is the exact answer I wanted to hear.
 The participant believed he could read news articles, access video features, and get information about stocks.
 Overall, I believe the color scheme, text size, and other design elements make the impression I intended for.

 >For the cognitive walkthrough portion, I had my user go through my second usage scenario: adding stocks to a watchlist.
 Overall, the participant was able to complete the task without any guidance.
-What I found especially interesting was the path that my user took to get news about the stock he added to his watchlist.
+What I found especially interesting was the path that my user took to get news articles about the stock he added to his watchlist.
 Instead of selecting the "news" option in the ribbon bar, my user clicked on the Apple Inc. button.
 He said it was more intuitive to select Apple, as he expected an individualized news page with more in depth market data and articles.
 While he still apreciates the "News" tab that has a conglomorate of articles, the individualized page is preferred.

 >[Here](https://docs.google.com/document/d/1pHUz6xwcbJR-0Jceg0VKZLdEhBg6ylUxBsNDUSWzvr8/edit?usp=sharing) is a link to the results of my impression test and cognitive walkthrough.